wintercounter/ccss/web/docs/more-about-ccss/biref-history.md

 `
 ```

-Of course, our component had much more dynamic props and it had a lot of
+Of course, our component had much more dynamic props, and it had a lot of
 custom functionality backed in.
 It's comfy and refreshing
 to use such approach: